Generalized topological bulk-edge correspondence in bulk-Hermitian continuous systems with non-Hermitian boundary

 In Fig. \ref{fig:adep_phase} we demonstrate the generalized BEC numerically.
-For the chosen parameter $a$, there are three edge modes in the dispersion plot {[}panel \ref{fig:adep_phase}(a){]}.
-Accordingly, at each of their intersections with the bulk, the phase of the scattering matrix increases locally by $2\pi$ {[}panel \ref{fig:adep_phase}(c){]}.
-The BEC mismatch is accounted for by counting the contribution from the top of the band, i.e., $\left|\mathbf{k}\right|\to\infty$, and indeed the phase of the scattering matrix accumulates $-2\pi$ there {[}panel \ref{fig:adep_phase}(d){]}, namely, $\mathrm{Ind}\left(S_{\zeta}\left(k_{y}\rightarrow\infty\right)\right)=-1$.
-For the numerical calculation of $n_{b}$, namely, finite-$k_{x}$ edge modes, $S_{\infty}$ is used with a straight line contour, $\gamma$, along the bottom of the band, i.e., constant small $k_{y}$ and increasing $k_{x}$ {[}panel \ref{fig:adep_phase}(b){]}.
+For the chosen parameter $a$, there are three edge modes in the dispersion plot {[}Fig. \ref{fig:adep_phase}(a){]}.
+Accordingly, at each of their intersections with the bulk, the phase of the scattering matrix increases locally by $2\pi$ {[}Fig. \ref{fig:adep_phase}(c){]}.
+The BEC mismatch is accounted for by counting the contribution from the top of the band, i.e., $\left|\mathbf{k}\right|\to\infty$, and indeed the phase of the scattering matrix accumulates $-2\pi$ there {[}Fig. \ref{fig:adep_phase}(d){]}, namely, $\mathrm{Ind}\left(S_{\zeta}\left(k_{y}\rightarrow\infty\right)\right)=-1$.
+For the numerical calculation of $n_{b}$, namely, finite-$k_{x}$ edge modes, $S_{\infty}$ is used with a straight line contour, $\gamma$, along the bottom of the band, i.e., constant small $k_{y}$ and increasing $k_{x}$ {[}Fig. \ref{fig:adep_phase}(b){]}.
 For the calculation of $\mathrm{Ind}\left(S_{\zeta}\left(k_{y}\rightarrow\infty\right)\right)$ along the top of the band, $S_{0}$ is used, with a similar straight line contour, $\gamma$, at large constant $k_{y}$.